On the local doubling $\gamma$-factor for classical groups over function fields: Introduction

 \subsection{Acknowledgments:}

-The author would like to thank Atsushi Ichino for suggesting the problem and for his supports and advices, and Teruhisa Koshikawa for a comment about local Langlands correspondence over a local function field.
+The author would like to thank Atsushi Ichino for suggesting the problem and for his supports and advice, and Teruhisa Koshikawa for comment about local Langlands correspondence over a local function field.